 </dependencies>

-• Initialize an instance of the Presentation class.
+• Create an object of Presentation class.

-• Save the PowerPoint presentation as HTML using Presentation.saveToFile() method.
+• Save the presentation using Presentation.saveToFile() method.

 • Java